tfmontague/datafun-06-eda/README.md

 - `README.md`: Provides an overview of the project and instructions for setting up the environment and running the notebook.
 - `requirements.txt`: Lists all the Python packages required for the project.
+- `tmontague_eda.ipynb`: The Jupyter Notebook containing the EDA for the Planets dataset.

 ## Environment Setup and How to Install and Run the Project